ramonbasilio/WebScrapping-AmericanVisa/README.md

 ## class save
 This class saves the following data in the worksheet:

-index > Search index (integer starting at 2)
+-index: Search index (integer starting at 2)

-currentMonth > Month of date available
+currentMonth: Month of date available

-currentYear > Year of available date
+currentYear: Year of available date

 totalDays > Number of days available